 Jacopo Bellini (1396 – 1470)

-Jacopo Bellini authentication from $175.
-Jacopo Bellini appraisal from $25.
-Jacopo Bellini certificates of authenticity (COA).
-Jacopo Bellini analysis, research, scientific tests, full authentications.
+We perform Jacopo Bellini art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Jacopo Bellini or we will sell it for you.

 Jacopo Bellini was an Italian painter.
 Jacopo was one of the founders of the Renaissance style of painting in Venice and northern Italy.
 His sons Gentile and Giovanni Bellini, and his son-in-law Andrea Mantegna, were also famous painters.